p-ranav/awesome-hpp/README.md

 * [nameof](https://github.com/Neargye/nameof): Nameof operator for modern C++, simply obtain the name of a variable, type, function, macro, and enum

+* [refl-cpp](https://github.com/veselink1/refl-cpp): A modern compile-time reflection library for C++ with support for overloads, templates, attributes and proxies

 * [visit_struct](https://github.com/garbageslam/visit_struct): A miniature library for struct-field reflection in C++

 ## Regular Expressions